Las Palmas de Gran Canaria Introduction Walking Tour, Las Palmas de Gran Canaria

 The Literary Cabinet, established in 1844, stands as a cherished historical landmark in Las Palmas de Gran Canaria, revered as a national monument.
 Originally conceived as the island's inaugural theater, this ornate edifice exudes an aura of faded elegance, preserving the grandeur of a bygone era.
 Its architectural splendor is evident in every corner, from the intricate detailing of its façade to the gracious internal patio adorned with a splendid atrium.

-One of the highlights of the Literary Cabinet is its fancy terrace restaurant, which beckons guests to indulge in culinary delights amidst the opulent surroundings.
+One of the highlights of the Literary Cabinet is its elegant terrace restaurant, which beckons guests to indulge in culinary delights amidst the opulent surroundings.
 With seating available outdoors, visitors can savor delectable dishes while basking in the warm Canarian sun.
 Additionally, the lobby area invites exploration, allowing visitors to immerse themselves in the rich history and cultural significance of this iconic institution.

 7